Tak Matsumoto: Career

 Matsumoto's 2003 solo album The Hit Parade was chosen as one of the Best Rock & Pop albums of the year at the 18th Japan Gold Disc Awards.
-In 2004, he formed the "Tak Matsumoto Group" with Eric Martin on vocal, Jack Blades on bass, and Brian Tichy on drums, forging ahead with his own brand of musical genius.
-Tak played guitar, produced the album and wrote songs while Eric and Jack wrote lyrics.
-On March, the single "Oh Japan ~Our Time Is Now~", was released.
-The album TMG I that made Tak go back and forth to US for the recording, was released on June 23.
-Tak has had this project idea for a long time; the album mixes rock and oriental sounds.
-The album topped the chart in the first week.
-Matsumoto energetically kept working.
-On July 18, 19 and 20, he had a collaboration concert with Tokyo Symphony Orchestra at Suntory Hall.
-At this special concert named Tokyo Special Collaboration 2004 Matsumoto Takahiro -HANA-, Tak played B'z hit "Love Phantom" and the solo number "HANA" with only his guitar and Orchestra.
+In 2004, he formed the "Tak Matsumoto Group" (TMG) with Eric Martin on vocal, Jack Blades on bass, and various guest drummers, namely Brian Tichy and Cindy Blackman, forging ahead with his own brand of musical genius.
+Matsumoto played guitar, produced the album, and wrote songs while Eric and Jack wrote lyrics.
+In March, the single "Oh Japan ~Our Time Is Now~", was released.
+The album TMG I, which made Matsumoto go back and forth to the US for the recording, was released on June 23.
+Matsumoto said he had this project idea for a long time.
+The album mixes rock and oriental sounds.
+The album topped the Oricon Albums Chart in the first week.
+Matsumoto energetically kept working; on July 18, 19 and 20, he had a collaboration concert with Tokyo Symphony Orchestra at Suntory Hall.
+At this special concert, named "Tokyo Special Collaboration 2004 Matsumoto Takahiro -HANA-", Matsumoto played the B'z hit "Love Phantom" and the solo number "HANA" with only his guitar and Orchestra.
 Soon after, TMG started its tour rehearsal.
 From July 30, the "Dodge The Bullet" tour started at Zepp Fukuoka.
 Chris Frazier who played songs on the B'z album Big Machine joined as the drummer for this tour.
-TMG had 16 shows in 8 locations including the last show at Nihon Budokan.
-In November, Matsumoto established his own label "House of Strings" which emphasizes guitarists and string musicians.
-He recorded again at a studio the songs played with the orchestra in July, and released it as the first House of Strings CD with the same title on the album.
-It is an instrumental album including Christmas numbers such as "Itsukano Merry Christmas" and "Holy Night".
+TMG had 16 shows in 8 locations including the last show at Nihon Budokan on September 7.
+In November, Matsumoto established his own label, "House of Strings", which emphasizes guitarists and string musicians.
+He recorded again at a studio with songs played with an orchestra in July and released it as the first House of Strings CD with the same title on the album.
+It is an instrumental album including Christmas numbers such as "Itsuka no Merry Christmas" and "Holy Night".